Our Research

 Methylated Nucleosides in RNA.

-To fully explore this growing world of epitranscriptomic modifications and their effects, we are combining cutting-edge computational genomics research with Illumina high-throughput sequencing, Oxford Nanopore Direct RNA sequencing and single nucleotide mass-spectrometry.
-Over the coming years we will be developing novel algorithms, methods, tools and protocols for detecting and describing RNA modifications and their impact in living systems.
+To fully explore this growing world of epitranscriptomic modifications and their effects, we are combining cutting-edge genomics techniques including Illumina high-throughput sequencing, Oxford Nanopore Direct RNA sequencing and single nucleotide mass-spectrometry to try and detect RNA modifications.
+Over the coming years we will be developing novel experimental protocols, algorithms and methods for detecting and describing RNA modifications and their impact in living systems.

 Additionally, we worked extensively on other classes of non-coding RNA molecules such as piwi-RNAs and long non-coding RNAs.
-Recently, we developed chimiRa a web-based tool for processing of small RNA sequencing datasets and the detection of 3' modification events such as uridylation.
+Recently, we explored how processing of small RNA sequencing datasets allows the detection of 3' modification events such as uridylation and Adenosine to Inosine RNA editing.

 Modification profiles for microRNAs present in human cancer datasets detected using ChimiRa.